lewagon/dotfiles/05-Rails/01-Rails-intro/01-Stupid-coaching/README.md

 ## Background & Objectives

 Remember your first weeks of Ruby?
 We only had the terminal for the program user interface.
-Those days are over, we can now use Rails!
+Those days are over, we will now use Rails!
 This means:

 - The program user interface is now your **browser**
 - The only way to communicate with your Rails app is through **HTTP requests**